Locations:

 • Do you have epilepsy?

-Your healthcare provider will examine your foot.
-They will:
+Your healthcare provider will then examine your foot.
+They’ll:

-• Note any tender or painful areas along the bottom of your feet and your heels.
+• Note any tender or painful areas along the bottom of your foot and heel

-Your healthcare provider may conduct the following tests to diagnose Ledderhose disease:
+Your healthcare provider may conduct the following tests to diagnose plantar fibromatosis:

-• Ultrasound: After examining your signs, symptoms and medical history, your healthcare provider may conduct an ultrasound to confirm their clinical diagnosis.
+• Ultrasound.
+After examining your signs, symptoms and medical history, your healthcare provider may perform an ultrasound to confirm their clinical diagnosis.

-• Magnetic resonance imaging (MRI): With advanced stages of Ledderhose disease, nodules may extend deeper into the bottom of your foot.
+• Magnetic resonance imaging (MRI).
+With advanced stages of Ledderhose disease, nodules may extend deeper into the bottom of your foot (although, this is extremely rare).
 An MRI shows how aggressive your case may be.

 Management and Treatment

-• Orthotics: Over-the-counter shoe inserts or custom orthotics provide relief.
+• Orthotics.
+Over-the-counter (OTC) shoe inserts or custom orthotics provide relief.
 You can cut holes into your shoe inserts around the growths on your foot to prevent direct pressure.
-Offloading felt pads can also be applied to your inserts to accomplish this same goal.

-• Stretching: Stretch the connective tissues in the bottom of your feet.
+• Physical therapy.
+Work with a physical therapist to stretch and strengthen the connective tissues in the bottom of your feet.

 Advertisement